dmikey/retros/README.md

 Welcome to **RetrOS** – a clean, stable custom firmware for clone Temu R36S handhelds powered by the RK3326 SoC.
 RetrOS is purpose-built to boot from TF1, restoring and enhancing factory behavior with modern tweaks, deeper hardware support, and full image portability.

 Use Balena Etcher and GOOD SD Card - SD Cards with bad MBR can break easily.
 Black screen NO LED.
+(Walmart has Onn 32GB SD Card 2 Pack for $9)

 ---